surfstudio/surf-flutter-app-template/README.md

 sh script/fvm_vscode.sh
 ```

-You need to use `flutter fvm ...` everywhere instead of just `flutter ...` when working with the project.
+You need to use `fvm flutter ...` everywhere instead of just `flutter ...` when working with the project.

 ### Flutter and Dart FVM versions of the project